Late, late, for a very important pill?

 In the real world, it’s a challenge for anyone with a daily medication to take it perfectly.
 Even people with serious medical conditions like high blood pressure have a hard time taking medicine every day.
 The World Health Organization estimates that about half of people with chronic medical conditions take their medication late or skip it completely on some days.
 In a study of young women using the pill, the majority (80%) missed one or more pills within the first few months.

 If you take the pill, your health care provider probably recommended that you take it at the same time every day.
 Making it part of a daily routine can help you remember.
-Some women keep the pill packet next to their toothbrush, or use a fun reminder app every day.
+Some women keep the pill packet next to their toothbrush, or use an alarm every day.

 What should I do about a late pill?